Combining Machine Learning Defenses without Conflicts: Framework for Systematization

-\textbf{\underline{Differential privacy (DP)}} (\defdiffpriv) protects against membership inference (whether a data record was in $\dtrain$)~\cite{miaSurvey} and data reconstruction (reconstructing data records in $\dtrain$)~\cite{modelInv} by hiding whether an individual's data record was used to train $\model$~\cite{abadi2016deep}.
-Given two models trained on neighboring training datasets differing by one record, DP bounds the privacy loss, measured as the distinguishability in predictions between the two models, by $e^\epsilon_{dp} + \delta$.
-Here, $e^\epsilon_{dp}$ is the privacy budget and $\delta_{dp}$ is probability mass of events where the privacy loss is $>e^\epsilon_{dp}$.
+\textbf{\underline{Differential privacy (\defdiffpriv})} protects against membership inference (whether a data record was in $\dtrain$)~\citep{miaSurvey} and data reconstruction (reconstructing data records in $\dtrain$)~\citep{modelInv} by hiding whether an individual's data record was used to train $\model$~\citep{abadi2016deep}.
+Given two models trained on neighboring datasets differing by one record, \defdiffpriv bounds the privacy loss (distinguishability in predictions between the two models) by $e^\epsilon_{dp} + \delta$.
+Here, $e^\epsilon_{dp}$ is the privacy budget and $\delta_{dp}$ is probability where the privacy loss is $>e^\epsilon_{dp}$.